coreybruyere/coreybruyere-v4-DEPRECATED/src/content/work/work-item.md

 ---
-slug: '/blog/my-first-post'
+slug: '/blog/my-work-post'
 date: '2019-05-04'
-title: 'My first blog post'
+title: 'A work post'
-type: 'post'
+type: 'work'
 ---

 This is a POST!
 Now we're writing in Markdown!
 Pretty nice, huh?